cees-elzinga/script.xbmc.hue/README.md

 Installation
 ------------

 Download the add-on as a ZIP file.
-Open XBMC go to
+Open XBMC and go to:

 System -> Settings -> Add-ons -> Install from zip file